Software-Archetypes/archetypes/configurator/README.md

 4. Completing configuration process as a customer

 ### Use case #1 - Setting up configuration rules as an admin

+#### Main questions use case answers

+- Which laptop configurations are valid?
+- Is configuration completable?

 At first we need to define what kind of rules come into play.
 The most trivial ones are of course the following: